shreyanshk/boottorrent/docs/usage.rst

 Now, your environment is ready.
 Consider updating the Boottorrent.yaml files according to your hardware/software setup.
-Documentation for various parameters is included inside the new env itself.
+Documentation for various parameters is included further in this document and inside the env.

 Configuring BootTorrent
 -----------------------